Giorgio Ficara

-Giorgio Ficara (born 20 June 1952 in Turin) is an Italian essayist and literary critic.
+Giorgio Ficara (born 20 June 1952) is an Italian essayist and writer.
 He is Full Professor of Italian Literature at the University of Turin.

 Biography

 Born in Turin in 1952, Ficara attended the city’s Jesuit classical high school.
 A student of Giovanni Getto, he received his baccalaureate from the University of Turin in 1974 with an undergraduate thesis on Gabriele D'Annunzio.
 From 1975 to 1981 he was Assistant to the Chair of Italian Literature, a post held by Getto.
 From 1982 to 1999 he was a research fellow and lecturer; from 1999 to the present he has held the position of Full Professor and Chair of Italian Literature at the University of Turin’s Atheneum.

 Ficara was co-director of Nuovi Argomenti (1989-1999) and literary critic for Panorama (1988 – 1997) and La Stampa (1978 - 2012).
 He currently collaborates with the Sunday edition of Il Sole 24 Ore and is co-director of Lettere italiane, a journal founded by Vittore Branca and Giovanni Getto.
 He is a corresponding member of the Lorenzo Valla Foundation and the Bembo Foundation.
-He is director of the De Sanctis Foundation of Rome and president of the De Sanctis Prize for Essay Writing.

 Ficara has been a visiting professor in the United States at UCLA, Stanford University, the University of Chicago and at Columbia University.
 He has also taught in Paris at the Sorbonne and at the Collège de France, as well as in various European universities.

 Literary critic, historian of literature and of literary-philosophical systems, and comparatist, his areas of study are Francesco Petrarca, Giacomo Leopardi, Giacomo Casanova and eighteenth-century European literature, Alessandro Manzoni, and twentieth-century Italian literature, with a particular interest in Montale and the question of the novel’s origins.